UTM-AdmiJW/DLSM-Trip-Tracking-PoF/README.md

     **2. States**

     States are the single source of truth, singleton objects that contain the state of the application.
-For example, `PermissionState` that provides the current permission status of the app.
+In most cases, States will be consumed by your front-end widgets, as they are automatically updated.
+For example, `PermissionState` that provides the current permission status of the app, will be shown in the `PermissionPage` widget.

     - States are provided using `StateNotifierProvider` provider type.